 Dredging required for LNG shipping access and swing basins has been assessed under the Gladstone Ports Corporation's Port of Gladstone Western Basin Dredging and Disposal Project.
-Additional dredging of five potential sites within the marine environment of Port Curtis may be required to accommodate the construction and operation of the marine facilities.
+Additional dredging of five potential sites was identified for the EIS by Arrow Energy to accommodate the construction and operation of the marine facilities.
+The Hamilton Point South MOF option has been discontinued.
+The four sites requiring dredging to facilitate the project are: